jsdclxvi/Reforestation/README.md

-## Where do you learn to make banana splits?
-At sundae school.
+## Have you ever heard of a music group called Cellophane?
+They mostly wrap.